 Ryann received her bachelor’s degree in marketing and management with a minor in sociology from Florida Atlantic University.

 Ryann lives in Arlington, VA.

-Phoebe Warren is the Financial and Administrative Assistant for the Wine & Spirits Wholesalers of America (WSWA).
+Catherine Fahl is the Assistant, Finance and Administration for the Wine & Spirits Wholesalers of America (WSWA).

 Catherine graduated in 2018 from William & Mary in Williamsburg, Virginia, and she received her undergraduate degree in Finance with a minor in Italian Studies.